AlgoMaster Logo

 Even when you're not using abstract classes or interfaces, abstraction is achieved through clean, public APIs that expose only what's necessary.

-• Users call connect() and query()
+• Users only see connect() and query() — a simple, high-level API.

 More Examples: